The appearance of fogging depends on several factors, the difference in temperature between the body and the water, humidity levels, etc.

-This position will optimise the grip and comfort of the goggles.
+This position with optimise the grip and comfort of the mask.

 CARE - PRECAUTIONS

-- rinsing your goggles (only if necessary) by simply dipping them in water
+- rinsing your mask (only if necessary) by simply dipping it in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

-- storing the goggles in their case after each session to prevent damage to the lenses (on the inner surface as there is an anti-fog coating and on the outer surface to prevent scratches)
+- storing the mask in its case after each session to prevent damage to the lenses (on the inner surface there is an anti-fog coating and on the outer surface to prevent scratches)

-- not exposing them to temperatures of over 60°C
+- not exposing it to temperatures of over 60°c

 Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.